 Ice-fishing in Finland is a popular hobby, especially in spring when the sun is shining and temperatures are getting warmer.
 Ice-fishing season begins when there’s enough ice on lake or sea.
 Check the current ice conditions from the Finnish Meteorological Institute.
 You can also check the thickness of the ice with an ice drill.
 If you unsure about your safety, do not go on ice.
 Ice-fishing with a rod and jig is allowed by everyman’s rights, but there might be limitations in certain areas and on certain fish.

-What is needed and how it works
+What is needed for ice-fishing in Finland and how it works

 Warm clothes and shoes, hot coffee or hot chocolate (with a dash of mint vodka, if you prefer), and sunglasses are obviously needed.
 Then you need a rod and a jig for fishing.
 With the ice drill you make that hole in the ice.
 A sludge ladle is also important, because without removing the sludge, the hole will be frozen in few minutes and your chances of catching a fish slightly worse.
 A seat is very useful, because you normally spend several hours ice-fishing and you don’t want to be sitting on a cold snow or ice.
 If there is a lot snow on the ice, you will also need a shovel.
 You also might want to consider carrying some safety equipment such as ice picks with you.